-Saglemi Housing Project contractor cremated, ashes to be sent to the UK
+Saglemi Housing project contractor cremated, ashes to be sent to the UK

 A Requiem Mass followed by a cremation was held at the Lashibi Funeral Home on November 7, 2023

-A funeral brochure that had details of the ceremony stated that Clocanas' "mortal remains will be sent to the United Kingdom for a funeral service and burial alongside his late father Nikolaos".
+A funeral brochure of the ceremony stated that Clocanas' "mortal remains will be sent to the United Kingdom for a funeral service and burial alongside his late father Nikolaos".

 Meanwhile, the Ghana Police Service visited his residence to question some people as part of their ongoing inquiry into his death.